rleber/bun/doc/file_format/file_format.md

 - The first line always appears to be a descriptor plus 20 words of 000s.
 It is ignored.
 - End of file markers are optional, but do apply if found.
 (See above.)

+Occasionally, these files can get messed up.
+In particular, a line descriptor may be missing, or not in the expected place.
+In that case, this software attempts to find the next line descriptor word and interpret the intervening words as words of text.

 For additional clues, see doc/file_format/decode_help.txt, the source file lib/bun/file/text.rb or run "bun dump"